 Robotic Engineering (1 credit)

 This course is designed for students with a strong math and science background and an interest in robotics.
-Students explore engineering design, mechatronic principles, and C-based programming while using VEX V5 Robotics in a competitive game-based engineering challenge.
+Students explore engineering design, mechatronic principles, and python-based programming while using VEX V5 Robotics and other platforms in a competitive game-based engineering challenge.
 As they engage in every aspect of robotics including designing, building, and programming, students also develop leadership, problem-solving, and project management skills.
-Students in this year-long course will participate in robotics competitions throughout the New York Metropolitan Area on weekends during the school year.
-Additional work time during the school day and after school may be required.
-Prerequisite: departmental permission
+Student work will be assessed with performance on projects, quizzes, and tests.
+Prerequisite: Enrolled in Intro to Computer Programming and Intro to Mechanical Engineering

 Physical Education